vvickedvveb/pizza_rivalries/README.md

 # Introduction 👋 👋🏻 👋🏼 👋🏽 👋🏾 👋🏿

 ---
-Welcome to my analysis and visualization of publicly listed pizza 🍕 chains ⛓️ &nbsp; in the United States.
+Welcome to my analysis and visualization of publicly listed  🍕  ⛓️ &nbsp; in the United States.
 This will be ongoing and I will keep adding to this project when I have time.

-Currently Papa John's is here, but shortly I shall be adding Domino's as well as a comparison between the two.
+~~Currently Papa John's is here, but shortly I shall be adding Domino's~~, as well as a comparison between the two.

 I'm using [JupyterLab](https://jupyter.org/install) ♃ and work on a Debian 11 🐧 &nbsp; installed workstation.